maymay238xx/CFG--Data-Science---Aug25---May-Agboola/README.md

 A **requirements.txt** lists a project's Python dependencies so others can install them with `pip install -r requirements.txt`.

 ## ▶️ How to run the demo script
+Enter into your terminal
 ```bash
 python assignment-1.py
 ```
 👉🏾 The mini README to running the demo script can be found [here](how-to-run-assignment1-demo.md)

-## 🧭 Navigating the assignment at a glance:
+## 🧭 Navigating the Assignment at a glance:
 1. Will create a **feature branch**
 2. Make changes and **commit** with a message
 3. **Push** the branch to GitHub